thermopoliusp/Bilayers/README.md

 # Bilayers
-Supporting information of manuscript **Molecular dynamics of vegetable oil extraction and degumming using a coarse-grained force field: formation of micelles and phospholipid bilayers in different solvents**.
+Supporting information, containing input files used in PACKMOL and GROMACS, of manuscript **Molecular dynamics of vegetable oil extraction and degumming using a coarse-grained force field: formation of micelles and phospholipid bilayers in different solvents**.